Call4Cloud | MMP-C | Autopilot | Device Preparation

 After noticing how the standard provider did its job, I realized that new Entra settings could interfere with this process.
 With this setting, you could now define who is allowed to become an admin during the Entra join.

-I assume that everyone changed that setting to none or some after reading my blog about this.
+I assume that everyone changed that setting to none or selected after reading my blog about this.

 Local Administrator Settings | Autopilot Profile | Entra (call4cloud.nl)